 Each digital drawing was physically printed.
-Then Chiara hand drew on it, adding elements inspired by the story behind the block (mostly using the block descriptions of the museum).
+Then Chiara hand drew on it, adding elements inspired by the story behind the notable event that happened at that block.
 Finally, the physical piece was put back in digital form and tokenized on crypto art gallery SuperRare.

 Block 0 — The Genesis